mdylan2/cannarec/README.md

 ## Questions or Contributions
 I'm very open to any recommendations or contributions!
 Please reach out to me on Github if you would like to contribute or chat.
+I can provide you with the data files on request and with the tools I used to collect, clean, and compile the data for the website.